 Mod.
-No. Pg.
-Policy / Paragraph Proposed Modification Reason Habitats Regulations Assessment Where there is no overriding case for preservation in situ, an appropriate programme of work to record and promote understanding of remains which would be affected by development could include some or all of the-following : further evaluation, upfront excavation, and/or monitoring and control of contractor's groundworks, with appropriate curation and publication of results.
-CSR 95 DM9 Amend DM9 and supporting text to clarify that structures are included, To ensure clarity Modification with no MM25 Policy and and update the reference to the Local List SPD: that structures are potential for impact on supporting POLICY DM9: also covered by the European sites. text Buildings and Structures of Townscape policy Interest There is a presumption in favour of retaining and repairing buildings and structures of local townscape interest.
+Pg.
+Policy / Proposed Modification Reason No. Paragraph Ipswich and is consulted on planning applications that could affect archaeology.
+Historic England is consulted on planning applications in accordance with relevant government policy .
+Early consultation with relevant agencies is encouraged well in advance of seeking planning permission relevant permissions and consents , in order that appropriate consideration is given to heritage assets. assessment and recording requirements can be discussed.
+This helps make makes the application process simpler and reduces the risk for proposed schemes of heritage assets presenting an obstacle to delivery at a later stage.
+Understanding the significance of affected assets is important to the process.
+The ability to document an asset is not a factor in determining a planning application.
+However , where preservation in situ is not appropriate for archaeological remains, Where there is no overriding case for preservation in situ, an appropriate programme of work to record and promote understanding of remains which would be affected by development could include some or all of the following: further evaluation, upfront excavation, and/or monitoring and control of contractor's groundworks, with appropriate curation and publication of results.
+CSR MM25 95 DM9 Policy and Amend DM9 and supporting text to clarify that structures are included, and update the reference to the Local List SPD: To ensure clarity that structures supporting text POLICY DM9: Buildings and Structures of Townscape Interest are also covered by the policy Buildings and Structures of Townscape Interest There is a presumption in favour of retaining and repairing buildings and structures of local townscape interest.
 Proposals involving the loss of such buildings or structures will only be permitted if it can be demonstrated by thorough analysis in the Design and Access Statement that the replacement building(s) or structure(s) is of an equal or higher standard of design and incorporates sustainability features.
-9.75 The Council acknowledges the townscape importance of buildings and structures_of local interest which have no other statutory protection, and encourages their retention and upkeep.
+9.75 The Council acknowledges the townscape importance of buildings and structures of local interest which have no other statutory protection, and encourages their retention and upkeep.
 In situations where the benefits of a replacement development outweigh the retention of an existing building or structure on the local list, the Council will expect a high standard of design.
-9.76 The Local List (Buildings of Townscape Interest) supplementary planning document was published in September 2013 (and revised in July 2016) updating the previous list and identifying buildings and structures of particular local interest.
-CSR 96 DM10 Amend DM10 to refer specifically to hedgerows in the second part and To ensure the Modification with no
+9.76 The Local List (Buildings of Townscape Interest) supplementary planning document was published in September 2013 (and revised in July 2016) updating the previous list and identifying buildings and